Rhoadsy5/450Project/README.md

 the system's `MAIL_DIR` directory is properly set in '/etc/login.defs' and that `CREATE_MAIL_SPOOL=yes` is set in '/etc/default/useradd'.

+On line 1202 of the names.txt provided by Dr. Wilson, we added an extra newline character between "MB" and "Derek" for what appears to be a typo.

 ---
 For any questions, please contact the authors Ethan Whitted or Ashley Rhoads at ewhitted17@georgefox.edu, or arhoads18@georgefox.edu, respectively.